tardis-sn/tardis/docs/workflow/development_workflow.rst

 Preparation and Working with Git
 ================================

-The first step is to setup up a python environment. :doc:`python_environment` explains how to do that.
-Some of this information is also contained in the :doc:`Installation guide <../installation>`.
-Once the python environment is running consult :doc:`git_workflow` to learn about interacting with git and github for the purpose of developing TARDIS.
+The first step is to setup up a python environment.
+We recommend to use Anaconda for this purpose and refer to our :doc:`Installation guide
+<../installation>` which covers this topic.
+Once the python environment is
+running consult :doc:`git_workflow` to learn about interacting with git and github for the purpose of developing TARDIS.